How to Become an Intelligence Analyst: Step-by-Step Career Guide

 Research the requirements to become an intelligence analyst.
 Learn about the job description and duties, and read the step-by-step process to start a career in intelligence analysis.

-Do I Want to Be an Intelligence Analyst?
+Should I Become an Intelligence Analyst?

-Intelligence analysts work for a variety of organizations, most notably federal government agencies, including the Federal Bureau of Investigation (FBI), National Security Agency (NSA), and Central Intelligence Agency (CIA).
+Intelligence analysts work for a variety of organizations, most notably federal government agencies including the Federal Bureau of Investigation (FBI), National Security Agency (NSA), and Central Intelligence Agency (CIA).
 The tasks involved in this line of work entail the extensive research into and collection of information from many sources.
 Intelligence analysts then sort, target, and identify relevant data, which is reported to key officials.

 Individuals employed by government bodies usually enjoy a measure of job security as well as good benefits.
 Intelligence analysts rarely work in the field and spend most of their time in an office or digital laboratory, sifting through and deciphering information pertinent to law enforcement cases.
 This job carries less risk of personal injury than most careers related to law enforcement.